jaantoots/bridgeview/README.md

 # Rendering and data generation

-This contains the specific files for data generation.
+This contains the porcelain methods for data generation and links to other necessary directories.

-- JSON files contain the configurations for different methods
+- Configuration files (in JSON) are required for data generation (see `bridge` package and examples in `models`)
-- `modify` is currently for use in interactive Blender sessions
+- It is possible to add trees randomly or from a file using `treegrow`
-- `exrconvert` is Python 2, everything else is Python 3
+- `exrconvert` is useful for converting depth images from OpenEXR to plain text (needs Python2 due to libraries)

 ## Usage